karthikknidhi/A-music-web-application/README.md

-A social Music Web Application that allows users to Manage playlists , upload songs and allow other users to interact and listen to their songs
+A social Music Web Application that allows users to Manage playlists , Control Over Pause and play of the song , upload songs and allow other users to interact and listen to their songs

 The app is built with Node.js with MongoDb using Mongoose ORM